docelic/amber-introduction/README.md

 Due to its nature, Crystal does not have a free-form [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), but you can save and execute scripts in the context of the application.
 One way to do it is via command `amber x [filename]`.
 This command will allow you to type or edit the contents, and then execute the script.

-Another, more professional way to do it is via standalone REPL-like script tools [cry](https://github.com/elorest/cry) and [icr](https://github.com/crystal-community/icr). `cry` began as an experiment and a predecessor to `amber x`, but now offers additional functionality such as repeatedly editing and running the script if `cry -r` is invoked.
+Another, possibly more flexible way to do it is via standalone REPL-like script tools [cry](https://github.com/elorest/cry) and [icr](https://github.com/crystal-community/icr). `cry` began as an experiment and a predecessor to `amber x`, but now offers additional functionality such as repeatedly editing and running the script if `cry -r` is invoked.

 In any case, running a script "in application context" simply means requiring `config/application.cr` (and through it, `config/**`), Therefore, be sure to list all your requires in `config/application.cr` so that everything works as expected.